ODZ-UJF-AV-CR/Timepix-Chemplex/README.md

 # Timepix-Chemplex

-Holder for Chemplex 1540 and two Minipix detectors + timelapse data acquisition scripts for Pixet Pro
+Holder for a Chemplex 1540 and two Minipix detectors + timelapse data acquisition scripts for Pixet Pro.